axelvaldez/radical-companies/_posts/2-fiat-model/making-fiat-bearable/2022-05-08-the-weakness-of-progressive-organizations.markdown

     <tr>
      <th>Meaning and Belonging</th>
      <td>
-      <p>These are important things to people, finding meaning in what they do and belongin to a community that helps them.</p>
+      <p>These are important things to people, finding meaning in what they do and belonging to a community that helps them.</p>
      </td>
     </tr>
     <tr>
      <th>Decentralization & Transparency</th>
      <td>
       <p>I tried, but I didn't find a way to reduce it to one word.
 You need both.
-Decntralization and transparency specify a range, they are vectors.
-You can be mvoe towards more or less decentralizationh and more or less transparent dependind on choices you make, decision you take.</p>
+Decentralization and transparency specify a range, they are vectors.
+You can be mvoe towards more or less decentralization and more or less transparent depending on choices you make, decision you take.</p>
      </td>
     </tr>
     <tr>